Fighting Sexual Orientation Discrimination on the Job

 Keep any documentation of alleged discriminatory offenses you have at your home, not in the workplace.
 Keep in mind that unscrupulous employers hoping to avoid legal trouble may attempt to destroy or alter positive performance reviews or evidence of wrongdoing.
 In addition to evidence, take detailed notes about each discriminatory incident, the date/time/location it took place, and the people involved.

-If you believe you have been discriminated against at work, you will likely need to file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC), which has the job of overseeing compliance for many federal civil rights laws prohibiting workplace discrimination and harassment.
-You should also contact your state's equal employment agency with your complaint.
+If you believe you have been discriminated against at work, you will likely need to file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC), which is the arm of the federal government that oversees compliance for many federal civil rights laws prohibiting workplace discrimination and harassment.
+You should also contact your state's equal employment agency with your complaint so they can investigate violations of state laws.

 For specific information about how to file a claim of discrimination, see FindLaw's directory of State Labor Agencies or speak with a labor attorney in your state.